Contributing

 Clone the repository if you haven't already:

-git clone https://github.com/open-apollo/open-apollo.git
+git clone https://github.com/rolotrealanis98/open-apollo.git

 cd open-apollo